Franciszek Gruszka

-Background
+Early life

 He was the second oldest son of a wealthy farmer's family: His father was able to let three of his sons gain higher education: Józef Gruszka (who spent World War II as a prisoner of war in a German camp) was a lawyer, Piotr Gruszka a philologist (during the war fought with the Home Army, the Armia Krajowa), and Franciszek the fighter pilot.

 Serving in the Army from 1931, he graduated from the Polish Air Force Academy in Dęblin (8th honorary promotion of 15 August 1934) and was commissioned as a pilot instructor in 111/6 squadron based near Lwów.

+Second World War

 After the outbreak of World War II he reportedly shot down a Heinkel He 111 bomber.
 On 17 September he passed through Romania, Yugoslavia, and Italy to continue fighting in France, arriving in Paris on 7 October 1939.
 In December 1939 he was one of the first Polish fighter pilots to arrive in Great Britain.
 He underwent training on the Supermarine Spitfire and was commissioned as Flying Officer (F/O) and posted to No. 65 "East India" Squadron based at RAF Hornchurch.

 In his memoirs (in possession of the family in Poland) he described his first flight against a German bomber formation (presumably on 14 August 1940): "Battle of August.
 I am starting to fight.
 Many Germans above and just twelve of us (only two Poles are me and Władzio Szulkowski).
 We attack bombers, German fighters attack us from behind.
 One of them is closer and closer.
 I make a sudden turn, get his tail, and send a series (burst of shots).
 He is going down to the clouds, inertial.
 I can not go after him, because in the same moment two other 'Jerries' attack me.
 Have no chance, I hide in clouds..."

 On 18 August 1940 he took off in Spitfire R6713 to intercept a German bomber formation.
 He was seen dog-fighting over Canterbury and Manston and chasing a fleeing German fighter.
 He never returned to Hornchurch airfield.
 There were no reports regarding his fate, and his comrades assumed that he was—at best—a prisoner.
 No news was forthcoming however, and he was classified by the RAF as missing in action.